Key takeaways:

 Good to know: Human C1 inhibitors — such as Berinert, Cinryze, and Haegarda — are made and purified from human blood.
 But Ruconest is made from rabbit milk.
 You shouldn’t use it if you’re allergic to rabbits.

 Kalbitor should provide relief within 4 hours of an injection.
-But if you continue to experience symptoms, your healthcare provider may ask you to receive a second dose within 24 hours.
+But if you continue to experience symptoms, your healthcare professional may ask you to receive a second dose within 24 hours.

 Orladeyo (berotralstat) is another plasma kallikrein inhibitor.
 It prevents angioedema attacks in people ages 12 and older.
-This medication is the only drug on this list that’s an oral capsule taken once daily.
-It’s a good option for those who don’t want to receive injections.
+An oral capsule taken once daily, it’s a good option for those who don’t want to receive injections.

 Since it’s taken by mouth, Orladeyo can cause stomach pain, vomiting, or diarrhea.
 It should be taken with food to prevent stomach upset as much as possible.
 And you shouldn’t take more than one capsule per day, as extra doses could affect your heart rhythm.